ivanshalashilin/Cavity/README.md

 - The data types in the code are **not set correctly to save putty data**.
 This does not prevent the STCL from running.
 The variables that are initialized as `unsigned long` should be changed to another type e.g. `double`.

-- Auto initialization: The function generator DC offset needs to be manually adjusted for the correct locking configuration (780-1104-780).
+- Auto initialization: The function generator DC offset needs to be manually adjusted for the correct locking configuration (780nm-1104nm-780nm).
 A better method would be to scan the offset to find an ideal configuration and determine the setpoint from there.

 - Peak detector TTL output: the peak detector boxes take all the photodiode signal, so it can't be split to observe on both the photodiode and the scope at the same time.
 Maybe some resistors are needed.

-- Different cavity mirrors: the cavity mirrors (Layertec 103950), which make a cavity with very low transmission, and has been studied before by James Almond (PhD thesis, page 94, footnote 11)
+- **Different cavity mirrors**: the cavity mirrors (Layertec 103950), which make a cavity with very low transmission, and has been studied before by James Almond ([PhD thesis](https://www.imperial.ac.uk/centre-for-cold-matter/publications/theses/) 2017, page 94, footnote 11)

 - Dichoric mirror and PBS: the dichroic mirror has high absorption, significantly attenuating the 780nm reflected beam.

 - Higher power: 0.4mW is passed into the cavity at 780nm.
 With a 50$\Omega$ input impedance the entire signal was attenuated which is not sufficient to perform a proper finesse calculation.
 Using a more powerful beam allows allows for smaller resistor

-- Ringdown measurement: ask Jonas how to do it.
-We attempted but didn't have enough power/the AOM was not quick enough (unsure).
+- Ringdown measurement: ask CCM member Jonas for more information.
+We attempted this but didn't have enough power/the AOM was not quick enough (unsure).
+See [AOM.png](WriteUp\Cavity\assets\project\AOM.png) for the experimental set-up we tried.

 - ECDL feedback: in our setup we used an amplifier to send the feedback signal to the ECDL, which ended up being our main source of error.
 This can be removed, and was only used as a proof of concept to scan a larger range in frequency space.

 - Peak detector box accuracy and variance: the output TTL has a large variance and a systematic shift from the true peak centre.
-This should characterized and investigated.
+This should be characterized and investigated.

 - Peak detector box issues: 10mV noise on the output and grounding issues